 In old Norse mythology the Aesir are the principal gods of the pantheon.
-In present day Hong Kong AESIR is an augmented reality and virtual reality company creating ‘special’ games with a ‘serious’ side.
-The happy ‘edutainment’ tools include colourful mobile apps and multimedia playbooks.
+In present day Hong Kong AESIR are serious games for social inclusion.

 In 2014 Ernest Chan found himself on a period of soul-searching provoked by a stint in a corporate job in Sweden.
 While volunteering at a youth centre drawing class, he saw a child with special needs trying to get attention by painting his own face.
 The 24-year-old knew then that he wanted to change the landscape for children and adults with special educational needs (SEN).
 Cut to today and Ernest is producing storytelling games such as ‘biblical holograms’.

 Now an award-winning social enterprise, AESIR works with health professionals, therapists, teachers and parents to co-design colourful mobile apps and multimedia ‘playbooks’ (interactive physical book designs that works with the app) to make learning enjoyable.
 The play therapy is ‘serious’ because the interactive ‘edutainment’ enriches emotional literacy and social connection.
 Games can help analytical thinking, reasoning and spatial ability.
 But, more importantly, they’re fun.
 Ernest remembers the “sunshine smile” of the child who first galvanised him.

 The entrepreneur decided to call the games ‘AESIR’ after the Norse gods and goddesses who get their powers by wielding specially made tools, such as a spear or hammer – because, Ernest tell us, “We believe all people can be as powerful as Odin or Thor with the right and appropriate support.
 We are all unique and special.
 Some of us might need special tools to unleash our potential.”